Poincaré gauge theory

 In theoretical physics, Poincaré gauge theory (PGT) is a classical field theory that describes gravitational interactions as a gauge theory based on enforcing the local Poincaré group—the group consisting of translations and Lorentz rotations.

 In PGT, the symmetries underlying special relativity are “gauged” to become local, introducing two sets of gauge fields: the tetrad field associated with translations and the spin connection for Lorentz transformations.
 These gauge fields naturally lead to a spacetime geometry known as Riemann–Cartan manifold, which generalizes Riemannian geometry by incorporating both curvature and torsion.

 Introduction and background

 History of PGT

 After the formulation of Yang–Mills theory, there were efforts to write gravity into a gauge field theory like the other forces in the Standard Model of particle physics.
 Ryoyu Utiyama established the basis of a gauge theory of gravity by recognizing that general relativity (GR) exhibits invariance under local Poincaré transformations.
 Dennis Sciama and Tom Kibble then further developed the application of gauge field theory to gravity.
 They constructed the Einstein–Cartan–Kibble–Sciama (ECKS) theory.
 However, in the ECKS theory, torsion is algebraic and vanishes in the vacuum.
-To include a dynamical torsion, Poincaré gauge theory is developed and studies by many authors.
+To include a dynamical torsion, Poincaré gauge theory is developed and studied by many authors.